 Submarine missing from Titanic expedition, search and rescue operation underway near Newfoundland

-A search and rescue operation is currently underway to locate a small submarine that went missing during a tourist expedition to the Titanic.
+A search and rescue operation is underway to locate a submarine that went missing during a tourist expedition to the Titanic.

-The U.S. Coast Guard was looking for the submarine Monday morning after it disappeared during the expedition from St. John's, N.L.
+The U.S. Coast Guard was looking for the submarine on Monday after it disappeared during an expedition from St. John's, N.L.
 The infamous 1912 wreck is located more than 600 kilometres southeast of the province in the North Atlantic Ocean.

 The trip to the Titanic was run by OceanGate Expeditions, a U.S.-based company.
 It uses a five-person submersible named Titan to reach the wreckage 3,800 metres below the surface.
 OceanGate's website advertises a seven-night voyage to the Titanic for US$250,000 per person, or approximately C$330,000.
 The submersible was deployed from a ship named the Polar Prince.